Temperature evolution of the phonon dynamics in the Kitaev spin liquid: The sound attenuation coefficient in the zero-flux sector

 where only the leading order of the $q$ term is kept \cite{Ye2020}.
 Here, only the ph-channel of phonon decay contributes.
 The spatial distribution of $ \alpha_s^{||} ({\bf q})$ has the six-fold rotational symmetry originated from the $q(1-\cos(6\theta_\vq))$ angular dependence of $\operatorname{Im} \Pi_{\mathrm{ph}}^{\|\|}(\mathbf{q}, \Omega)$.
 We will use this result as a benchmark for the numerical calculations of the sound attenuation coefficient.

 The sound attenuation coefficient in the zero-flux sector can also be computed from \refeq{eq: Pi_t} by using the eigenmodes of the Majorana fermions obtained by the diagonalization of the Hamiltonian in the real space instead of the momentum space.
-This is our approach to the calculations in the inhomogeneous flux sectors with broken translational symmetry, since momentum is not a good quantum number in this case.
-Since we sample different flux sectors with the MC approach, we can not consider very large systems and restrain ourselves by simulations on the $N_1= N_2 = 32$ lattice.
-In order to separate them and the effect of fluxes, here we compare the sound attenuation computed in the zero-flux sector on the $N_1= N_2 = 32$ lattice and shown in \reffg{rspace_attenuation_32} with \reffg{kspace_attenuation_large}, where diagonalization in the zero-flux sector was performed in the momentum space with $N_1= N_2 = 500$.
-This comparison tells that apart from the finite size effects which are rather significant in this case,\reffg{rspace_attenuation_32} and \reffg{kspace_attenuation_large} basically agree with each other.
+This is our approach to the calculations in the inhomogeneous flux sectors with broken translational symmetry, when the momentum is not a good quantum number.
+Because we sample different flux sectors with the Monte Carlo approach, simulations on large systems are costly and we have to restrain ourselves to simulations on the $N_1= N_2 = 32$ lattice.
+In order to separate the finite size effects from the effect of fluxes, here we compare the sound attenuation computed in the zero-flux sector on the $N_1= N_2 = 32$ lattice and shown in \reffg{rspace_attenuation_32} with \reffg{kspace_attenuation_large}, where diagonalization in the zero-flux sector was performed in the momentum space with $N_1= N_2 = 500$.
+This comparison tells that apart from the finite size effects, which are rather significant in this case, \reffg{rspace_attenuation_32} and \reffg{kspace_attenuation_large} basically agree with each other.
 At $T\geq 0.3$ (panels (d)-(f) on both plots), they show especially good consistency both in terms of the pattern of the angular distribution of the scattering probability and in the magnitude.
 However at low temperatures (compare (a)-(b) panels of the corresponding plots), the finite size effects are stronger and, therefore, the discrepancies between the real space calculation and the momentum space calculations are more pronounced.